-Please carefully consider the following points, but only after you have studied chapters 12-15 regarding Daniel 7-12.
+Please carefully consider the following points, but only after you have studied the four chapters which discuss Daniel 7-12.

 Daniel 8: the scenario, the units of time and the event at the end of the time